CalculatedContent/WeightWatcher/README.md

 Weightwatcher can help you detect the signatures of over-fitting and under-fitting in specific layers of a pre/trained Deep Neural Networks.

+Weightwatcher will analyze your model, layer-by-layer, and show you where these kind of problems may be lurking.

 ### Correlation Traps